Nosebleeds (Epistaxis)

 Surgical treatment

-In uncommon cases, the above may not be successful and rhinoplasty surgery may be required.
+In a few cases, the above may not be successful, and rhinoplasty surgery may be required.
 Many different options are available, and they are quite complicated.
-Your consultant will explain these in detail and help you to decide which is the best procedure for you.
+Your consultant will explain these in detail and help you decide which procedure is best for you.
 Some examples include:

 How many nosebleeds is too many?